 We have written of our sister’s meeting with Jim Perrin in late 2002 and of how he went to live with her — ‘a safe house’ — in 2003.
 She had no idea of his pressing necessity to leave Llanrhaeadr ym Mochnant or that his main intention was to outmanoeuvre the Child Support Agency.
 Jac was completely unaware of that aspect of his life and he made sure that it was so: it would be many months before she learned the truth; and even then, only partially.

 In several posts we have mentioned Jim Perrin’s slippery evasion of this agency and we fear that inadvertently the impression might have been given that our sister was party to his actions.
 So the questions might be: Knowing that he had a small baby, why did she appear so accepting of his parental neglect?
 Why had she involved herself with one apparently so heartless, and disrespectful of another woman — the mother of that child?
 The answer is that Jac had not been told and she had no idea at all.
+She was not aware of the truth.
 Continue reading →

 An eagle-eyed well-wisher has contacted us with the following contribution.